Normal subgroups in the group of column-finite infinite matrices: Introduction

+If $V$ is countably dimensional over a field $K$ it is clear that Rosenberg omitted many normal subgroups described in Proposition $1.4$ which are direct product and all normal subgroups which are not direct product (see Example and Theorem $1.5$).
+Moreover, Rosenberg and Dieudonn\'e did not remarked the triviality of normal subgroup $D_{sc}(\mathbb{N}, K) \cap SL_{fr}(\mathbb{N}, K)$ and simplification of description in case $K=\mathbb{F}_2$ (Remark $1$, Theorem $1.1$).
+So, Rosenberg's results are incomplete.

-Our results fill this gap giving the full description of the lattice of normal subgroups of the group of infinite column-finite matrices indexed by positive integers over any field.
+Our Theorems $1.2$ and $1.5$ fill these gaps giving the full description of the lattice of normal subgroups of the group of infinite column-finite matrices indexed by positive integers over any field.

+We believe that for $V$ which is not countably dimensional the description of normal subgroups of $GL(V)$ contained in $Z^{*} \cdot id_V \times G_{0(1)}$ is similar but it need more technical work (there are no references like \cite{BH}, \cite{CloH}, \cite{Hol-book}, \cite{Tho}, \cite{Ver} for countable case over a field).
+Since every finite division ring is a field by Wedderburn's Theorem, our resuts hold also for finite division rings.

 We note that similar description of ideals of the Lie algebra of infinite column-finite matrices over any field was obtained in \cite{Hol-inf-Lie}.